Barail/TO54_Interface_Supervision/README.md

--Open the project with PyCharm (recommended but you could use any IDE of your choice) -Once your project is build in a virtual environnement, -Open your terminal in your project root folder and run $ pip install -r requirements.txt -Once the all the libraries are installed, run the project by running index.py
+-Open the project with PyCharm (recommended but you could use any IDE of your choice) -Once your project is build in a virtual environnement, -Open your terminal in your project root folder and run $ pip install -r requirements.txt -Once all the libraries are installed, run the project by running index.py